onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

         ]
     }
     ```
-    > NOTE: as the client country depends on client's IP, this caveat has the same
+    > NOTE: as the client country detection depends on client's IP, this caveat
-    considerations as the `ip` caveat when requests are proxied.
+    has the same considerations as the `ip` caveat when requests are proxied.

 * `geo.region` - limits the geographical regions from which the token can be
     utilized.
 The available values are the 7 continents (`"Oceania"` covers